Galaxeaaa/Resume/resume.typ

   company: "SuLab, University of California, San Diego",
   dates: dates-helper(start-date: "Sep 2023", end-date: "Jan 2024"),
 )
-- Worked on ZeroRF, a novel sparse view 360° reconstruction method based on NeRF (see detail in Publications).
+- Worked on ZeroRF, a novel sparse view 360° reconstruction method based on NeRF.
+See paper link in Publications and Preprints.
 - ZeroRF is published in proceedings of IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024.

 #work(